jefdaj/ortholang-demo/templates/tutorial_04_types.md

 confusing later!

 The first important thing to know is that OrthoLang is a typed language.
-Types are the standard technique for preventing a large and very annoying class of bugs where the script crashes partway through because you accidentally swapped two variables or misread how some function works.
+Types are a standard technique for preventing a large and very annoying class of bugs where the script crashes partway through because you accidentally swapped two variables or misread how some function works.
 The idea is that your program should fail immediately if it's not going to work, because why waste